Bangladesh

 • Afterwards, the trip takes us to Mahasthangar.
 This is the earliest urban archaeological site so far discovered in Bangladesh.

-• Though it seems like it is flat, it is actually 100+ feet above sea level where the first civilized establishment started in the region back in the 4th century BC.
-The capital Dhaka is only 20 feet above sea level.
+• Though it seems like it is flat, it is actually 100+ feet above sea level, where the first civilised establishment started in the region back in the 4th century BCE.
+The capital, Dhaka, is only 20 feet above sea level.

-• The full area was discovered by digging and some work still going on.
-The area was discovered in the early 18th century and the excavation was started in the 1930s.
+• The full area was discovered by digging, and some work is still going on.
+The area was discovered in the early 18th century, and the excavation began in the 1930s.

 A Day of Archaeology | Bogra to Rajshahi